JW3: Organisation

-JW3's Chief Executive Officer is Raymond Simonson, former Executive Director of Limmud, who succeeded Nick Viner.
+JW3's Chief Executive Officer is Raymond Simonson, former executive director of Limmud, who succeeded Nick Viner.

 Marc Nohr is the Chairman of JW3.

-The organisation runs a wide programme of events that it launched in 2005.
+The Jewish Community Centre (JCC) organisation runs a wide programme of events, which it launched in 2005.
 These target all members of the community, irrespective of affiliation or level of observance.
 The programme aims to be inclusive and is not religious, instead using its events to provide a gateway into Jewish life and foster a cohesive community.

 Events programme

 JW3 runs a programme of social, cultural and educational events that mix audiences, age groups and content, encouraging experimentation with ideas and attempting to engage people in new issues.

-Previous arts and culture events have ranged from modern interpretations of art and music gigs (e.g. an Idan Raichel Project concert) to events such as Kvetch choir (the complaints choir) that encourages people to enjoy their own creativity and a singalong with the pensioner pop group "The Zimmers".
+Previous arts and culture events have ranged from modern interpretations of art and music gigs (e.g. an Idan Raichel Project concert) to events such as Kvetch choir (the complaints choir) that encourages people to enjoy their own creativity and a singalong with the pensioner pop group The Zimmers.

 Books-based events have included discussions on books related to the community, with guest author appearances, and debates on topics such as "Has the Left Lost its Way?".

 Social action events have included Mitzvah Day, and an initiative in 2007 to bring Jewish and Muslim communities together.

-In November 2014 JW3 launched the first ever UK Jewish Comedy Festival, an annual festival celebrating the best in Jewish comedy.
+In November 2014, JW3 launched the first ever UK Jewish Comedy Festival, an annual festival celebrating the best in Jewish comedy.
 Guests have included Ruby Wax, David Baddiel and Stephen Tobolowsky.

 In March 2017, JW3 ran a programme of LGBTQ+ related events, marking the 50th anniversary of the Sexual Offences Act (which effectively decriminalised homosexuality in England and Wales).
 This "GAYW3" programme caused a backlash from a number of rabbis of the Orthodox Jewish community, led by Rabbi Bassous.
 In July 2017, Rabbi Bassous issued a notice, signed by six other rabbis, calling on their communities to distance themselves from JW3.
 At the end of November 2017, Rabbi Bassous reissued the letter, this time signed by 25 Orthodox rabbis of north west London.